michaelslade54/social/mail_forward/README.rst

   notes).
 - A Forward icon will appear next to the message.
 - Click the button to display a wizard with the message.
+- Select the forward type (current thread or another thread).
-- Select the users to forward the message to.
+- Select the users to forward the message to, or select the other thread according to the previous step.
-- Click the 'Send Mail' button to send the message to the selected users.
+- Click the 'Send Mail' button to send the message to the selected users or thread.

 Bug Tracker
 ===========